Emrys-Hong/programming_notes/interview/Dynamic_Programming/recursion_tree.md

 ## problems in common:
-you have a function that adds up to a certain amount you have some choices from a list, they can be reused or not reused.
+1. you have a function that adds up to a certain amount
+1. you have some choices from a list, they can be reused or not reused.
+1. these will normally let you list all the possibility, and therefore it will require to take O(2^n) time to solve it
+2. using the memoized solution can relieve the solution.
 ## strategy
 sort the give list first, and try small first, if it exceeds then ignore it.